 We know the Government is looking at the possibility of extending financial support to eligible visa holders onshore, who are not otherwise eligible for government assistance.

-The Government may also choose to introduce relaxations to conditions on current visas, which may help people who find themselves out of work.
+The Government may also choose to introduce relaxations to conditions on your current Temporary Work visa, which may help people who find themselves out of work.
 Such relaxations could be structured in such a way that they last only for the duration of the crisis.

 These measures are not yet in place, and we will share any developments on our COVID-19 update page.